ThomasStolt/Raspberry-Pi-Temperatur-and-Voltage-via-SNMP/README.md

 ## Temperature

-On a Raspberry Pi you can get the temperature by
+On a Raspberry Pi you can measure the temperature by using this command:

+cat /sys/class/thermal/thermal_zone0/temp